iluvjava/Maths/Notebook 2.0/MATH 700 (Master Thesis)/From CG to Lanczos.md

 ---
 ### **Story After This**

+**Experimental Failure**:

 I used the last expression in $(6)$ to keep track of the residual of an variant of CG which uses the LDLT decomposition of the Tridiagonal matrix and the Lanczos Algorithm.

+**Rational Lanczos for PSD Matrices**

+The conjugate gradient is suitable for rational arithematic because of the lack of use of $\sqrt{}$ and only primary computations, which means that we are able to use the Conjugaet Gradient to compute the exact Lanczos for any Symmetric Positive Definite Matrix.
+(What about Non-symmetric positive definite matrices?)